ylify/VEHoP/README.md

 ##Pre-installation: mamba (highly suggested) or conda.
 Link: https://github.com/conda-forge/miniforge#mambaforge

+Command: mamba env create --name phylogenomics -f environment.yml  #Once finished, a new environment named phylogenomics will be created, which have dependencies installed.
-Command: mamba env create --name phylogenomics -f environment.yml (if mamba is not installed in your system, use conda)
+Command: mamba activate phylogenomics (if mamba is not installed in your system, use conda)

 ##note: We integrate many software and packages into the pipeline.
 Of them, only HmmCleaner.pl could not be configured by conda/mamba.